online consumers care what your domain authority score is – whether they know it or not

 better search engine rankings

 One of the main reasons you should care about Domain Authority is that it can directly impact your website’s search engine rankings.
 When a search engine crawls your website, it takes into consideration various factors, including your Domain Authority.
-A higher score can help your website rank higher in search engine results pages (SERPs), which can lead to increased visibility, traffic, and ultimately, conversions.
+A higher score can help your website rank higher in search engine results pages (SERPs).
+That can lead to increased visibility, traffic, and ultimately, conversions.

 increased trust and credibility